-The 2013 Vinasale exploration program is expected to consist of additional drilling in the Central Zone where mineralization remains open to the south, as well as potential resource definition in the North East Zone.
+No additional exploration was undertaken on the Vinasale project in 2013.
+Mineralization in the Central Zone remains open to the south and there maybe the potential for additional resource definition in the North East Zone.
 The North East Zone was further defined by the 2011 ground geophysical program and limited prior drilling.